pwikapanel/illustrator-panel/documentation/startup process.md

 14. help link
 15. info link

+Lastly:
+1. `panelManager.js` which manages panel display
-Lastly, `usage.js` is loaded which reports on startup time and memor usage.
+2. `usage.js` which reports on startup time and memor usage

 Theoretically, these scripts are independent; each script is unaffected by modifications to other scripts.